axlemn/plot-.xyz/README.md

 Known issues
 ----
 - The message "Fatal Error: No absorbing atom (ipot=0) defined" probably means that the attempt at xyz conversion failed.
 At this point, try running the test\_xyz\_converter.py script.
 - Files with incredibly long names cause errors.
-This is probably for the best (since some filesystems cannot handle very long names in files)
+This is probably for the best (since some filesystems cannot move or delete very long names in files...
+Windows 7)

 Changelog
 ----